adras/Zero-K-MapEditing/FeaturePlanning.md

 ## View heightmap
 The heightmap of a map can be viewed, if the correct path is given
-* Add file browser to select heightmap file
+* DONE Add file browser to select heightmap file

 ## Map Size Calculator
 * DONE Allows for calculation of image sizes for metal, diffuce, height, grass maps